-- Approximately 4,600 households live in the private rented sector in South Derbyshire; which equates to 11% of all households.
+- As of 2011 approximately 4,600 households lived in the private rented sector in South Derbyshire, which equated to 11.8% of all households.
 This is slightly lower than the East Midlands and significantly lower than the national rate of 24%. - There has been a 153% growth in the number of households living in privately rented accommodation between 2001 and 2011.
 Data is not available in relation to the local growth in the sector since 2011. - In April 2018, there were 3,528 housing benefit claimants in South Derbyshire, of which 32% or 1,132 households live in the private rented sector.
-The majority of these claimants are aged either 25 to 44 or over 70. - In the 2011 Census data, there were 1,013 households classified as 'Other', an increase of 58%.
+The majority of these claimants are aged either 25 to 44 or over 70. - In the 2011 Census data, there were 1,013 households classified as 'Other', an increase of 58% since 2001.
 This can potentially be taken as a proxy for Houses of Multiple Occupancy (HMOs), especially as the majority of this group live within the private rented sector.